Irwin M. Jacobs

 On July 1, 1985, Dr. Jacobs became a founder, and the Chairman and CEO of QUALCOMM Inc., leading the company into mobile satellite communications and digital wireless telephony on an international scope.
 QUALCOMM's OmniTRACS system is one of the world's most "technologically advanced two-way mobile satellite communications and tracking systems.
 It's Code Division Multiple Access (CDMA) has been adopted as one of two digital standards for the next generation of cellular telephones in North America.

 Dr. Jacobs is a member of the National Academy of Engineering and a Fellow of the IEEE.
+He was named as an Eminent Member of Eta Kappa Nu in 2003.
 He received the U.S. National Medal of Technology in 1994, and has received a number of other awards, including: the 1992 Entrepreneur of the Year Award in High Technology by the Institute of American Entrepreneurs; the 1994 Cornell University Entrepreneur of the Year Award; co-recipient, with Dr. Andrew J. Viterbi, the 1980 American Institute of Aeronautics and Astronautics (AIAA) biannual award; and the American Electronics Association (AEA) "Inventing America's Future" award, May 1993.
 He holds seven patents in wireless digital communications, and shares in 31 more patents through QUALCOMM.

 Dr. Jacobs and his wife, Joan, reside in California.
 They have four sons and five grandchildren.
 His outside interests include the arts, reading, jogging, and family outings.